MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 ### Enterprise deployment of LOB apps

 After you click **Submit to the Store**, the app will go through the certification process.
-Once it’s ready, an admin for the enterprise must add it to their private store in the Windows Store for Business portal.
+Once it’s ready, an admin for the enterprise must add it to their private store in the Microsoft Store for Business portal.
 The enterprise can then deploy the app to its users.

 > **Note** In order to get your LOB app, the organization must be located in a [supported market](https://technet.microsoft.com/itpro/windows/whats-new/windows-store-for-business-overview#supported-markets), and you must not have excluded that market when submitting your app.